homanchou/xr/book/09-Persistance-After-Refresh-and-Between-Games.md

 We now have the ability to retain the previous camera position and rotation after a browser refresh.

-### No Persistance Between Games

-It makes sense to pick-up where we left off we are playing a game and then get a momentary net split.
-Our browser hangs and we just want to refresh the page to try to fix the issue.
-However this memory ought to be erased between games.
-The memory of who was in the room and what entities were moved should be reset.
-That way the game can be played again from the start.
-Imagine if there is an escape room where we already solved it with a team.
-We picked up every key and opened every door but now we want to reset the room so others can play it.
+### When to persist and when to reset

+During the course of one game, or even setting aside browser games for a moment, when I encounter issues on a webpage, my goto action to try to fix the state is trying a reload of the page.
+Sometimes this fixes it, sometimes not, depending on the issue.
+My intuition is that when there are subtle errors or issues with our xr-experience, such as an audio issue, or some other glitch, users will try a full page refresh in an attempt to fix the issue.
+When that happens, we generally just want to pick-up right where they left off.
+The server-side state persistance helps preserve any and all changes that have occured since the game was started.

+However, when the game is played to completion, and we want to restart the game either for ourselves or for the next round of players, then we need a way to fully reset the state of the world back to the original settings.

-The components table serves as a live game memory.
-It is updated by every entities_diff message in realtime as the game goes on.
-But after the game is over, we can reset the components table back to the beginning.
+The components table in our postgres database serves as a live in-progress game memory.
+It is constantly updated by every entities_diff message in realtime as the game goes on.
+But after the game is over, we want to be able to reset the components table back to the beginning.
 We'll need another table to hold an initial snapshot to restore the components table from.

 The Babylon.js community has the concept of a snippet server that allows saving and retreiving of json payloads for things like GUIs, animations, node materials etc.  Inspired by this idea, let's create a snippets table.
 This table hold immutable read-only versions of any kinds of payloads we want to store and retrieve.
+By taking a snapshot of the original state of the components table and saving that as JSON data into a snippets table, we can then "reset" the room state by deleting all the data in a room then rehydrating the components table using the saved snippet.

+### Create Snippets Table

 Run this generator: